talasok/cv/cv.md

 📞 0388960302 | ✉ hthoang1997@gmail.com | 🌐 fb.com/thanhoang97 | 📍 Phong Điền, Thừa Thiên Huế

 ## **CAREER OBJECTIVE**
 With 4 years of experience as a developer, participating in the development and deployment of various projects, I am confident in my ability to complete assigned tasks effectively.
-I am looking to apply for a **Junior or Fresher Java Developer** position to further develop my skills, contribute to product improvement, and bring valuable benefits to the company.
+I am seeking a **Backend Java Developer** position to further develop my skills, contribute to product improvement, and bring valuable benefits to the company.
 Additionally, my goal is to become a skilled **Lead Developer within the next two years**.

 ## **EDUCATION**
 **University of Science - Hue University** *(2016 - 2020)*